TDWG Code of Conduct

 Attendees: Please respect the presenter’s “no sharing” or attribution license posted on slides, posters, or other media.
 Conference attendees may not share links to conference sessions with non-registrants outside of the conference platform (e.g. to social media).

-Because TDWG's mission is to reach as broad an audience as possible, abstracts are published, and presentations (audio/video, slides, and posters) may be streamed, recorded, and/or made publically available after the event.
-TDWG reserves the right to use photographs and videos taken and testimonials given during any event or activity or in subsequent meeting surveys for informational and promotional purposes.
+Because it is inherent in TDWG’s mission to reach as broad an audience as possible, abstracts are published in an open-access journal and presentations (audio/video, slides, and posters) may be streamed, recorded, and/or made publicly available after the event.